ORESHILE YETUNDE KHADIJAT

 Current Research

-The Phytochemical analysis of methanol extracts of five mushrooms collected from Lagos State University, Ojo Campus.
+Phytochemical analysis of methanol extract of five mushrooms collected from Lagos State University, Ojo Campus.

 Research Details

 Mushrooms are fleshy fruiting bodies of some fungi which have high nutritional values.
-The study investigated the mineral composition and phytochemical contents of five different mushrooms which are Pleurotus ostreatus, Ganoderma tsugae , Macrolepiota procera , Trametes betulina and Trametes gibbosa collected from the wild, Lagos state university, Ojo, Lagos Nigeria.
+The study investigated the mineral composition and phytochemical contents of five different mushrooms which are Pleurotus ostreatus, Ganoderma tsugae, Macrolepiota procera, Trametes betulina, Trametes gibbosa collected from the wild, Lagos State University, Ojo Campus.
 The mineral analysis of the mushroom samples were analyzed using a Microplasma Atomic Emission Spectrophotometer.
 Extraction was done using methanol for the mushroom samples.
-Standard tests were carried out to detect the quality and quantity of phytochemicals present in the methanol extracts of the mushrooms.
-The phytochemical analysis of the mushroom samples were analyzed using a Spectrophotometer.
-The result of the mineral analysis revealed that Pleurotus ostreatus exhibited the highest potassium content and also had the least sodium content than the rest of the other minerals.
-Macrolepiota procera had the highest content of calcium and phosphorus respectively, while Trametes gibbosa had the least magnesium and phosphorus content respectively.
-The phytochemical analysis revealed that the methanol extract of Pleurotus ostreatus contained more flavonoids, tannins, and terpenes respectively and the least values of these minerals was recorded in the methanol extract of Macrolepiota procera.
-The nutritional value of the mushroom species studied here could potentially be used in a well-balanced diet and as sources of bioactive compounds of medicinal mushrooms for their pharmacological use.
+Standard tests were carried out to detect the quality and quantity of the phytochemicals present in the extracts of the mushrooms.
+The result of the mineral analysis revealed that Pleurotus ostreatus contained the highest amount of potassium and the least amount of sodium.
+Macrolepiota procera had the highest amount of calcium and phosphorus respectively.
+The phytochemical analysis revealed that the extract of Pleurotus ostreatus contained more flavonoids, tannins and terpenes respectively while the least values of the compounds were recorded in the extract of Macrolepiota procera.
+The nutritional contents of the test mushrooms could potentially be used in a well balanced diet and as sources of bioactive compounds for pharmacological use.

 Biography